SBI: A Simulation-Based Test of Identifiability for Bayesian Causal Inference: Experiments

 \paragraph{Backdoor Adjusted Design.} The backdoor adjusted design includes an observed confounder, $X$, that influence both treatment, $T$, and outcome $Y$, but no latent confounders.
 Specifically, we have that $X_i = f_X(\epsilon_{X_i})$, $T_i = f_T(X_i, \epsilon_{T_i})$, and $Y_i = f_Y(T_i, X_i, \epsilon_{Y_i})$.

-\subsection{Experiments}
+\section{Experiments}

-In this section we provide additional detail for the linear, quadratic polynomial, and Gaussian process experiments, and results for the quadratic polynomial experiments.
-For each of the seven designs we assume that treatment, $T$, outcome, $Y$, and where applicable covariates, $X$, and instuments, $I$, are observed.
+In this section we provide additional detail for the linear and Gaussian process experiments.
+For each of the seven designs we assume that treatment, $T$, outcome, $Y$, and where applicable covariates, $X$, and instruments, $I$, are observed.
 All other random variables are latent.

+For all of the experiments we used the Adam~\cite{kingma2015adam} algorithm to optimize $\mathcal{L}$.
+We ran Adam with $\alpha=0.01$, $\beta_1=0.9$, and $\beta_2=0.999$ for fifty epochs with a minibatch size of ten instances.
+For all of the linear parametric experiments, we assume that each function $V_i = f_V(Pa(V)_i, \epsilon_{V_i}) = \beta \cdot Pa(V)_i + \epsilon_{V_i}$, where each element of $\beta$ is drawn from a normal prior.
+Here, $Pa(V)_i$ refers to the vector of all latent and observed arguments in the structural function, $f_V$.
+All of the experiments, including the Gaussian process models, assume that exogenous noise is normally distributed and additive.
+For all of the Gaussian process experiments, we assume that each outcome function $Y_i = f_Y(Pa(Y), \epsilon_{Y_i})$ is drawn from the same Gaussian process prior described in Section~\ref{sec:gp_example}.

-\subsubsection{Linear Structural Causal Models}
+\subsection{Linear Structural Causal Models}